-Attested: ND Borcovicio; possibly the same as RC's Velunion (a better reading than Velurcion or Velurticorum); possibly the abbreviation VER on an altar (photo) found there.
+Attested: Borcovicio in the Notitia Dignitatum; possibly the same as the Ravenna Cosmography's Velunion (a better reading than Velurcion or Velurticorum); possibly the abbreviation VER on an altar (photo) found there.

-Where: Housesteads Roman fort on Hadrian's Wall at NY790688
+Where: Housesteads Roman fort near the middle of Hadrian's Wall at NY790688

-Notes: Inscriptions discovered around this fort reveal garrison troops from several tribes around the lower Rhine, notably a pair of altars described in detail here (pp 148-172) with one mention of marti thincso et dvabvs alaisiagis bede et fimmilene, which match the Frisian words bodthing and fimelthing as specific instances of the pan-Germanic thing ‘public meeting’.
+Notes: Inscriptions discovered around this fort reveal garrison troops from several tribes around the lower Rhine, notably a pair of altars described in detail here and here, with one mention of marti thincso et dvabvs alaisiagis bede et fimmilene, which match the Frisian words bodthing and fimelthing as the earliest known instances of the pan-Germanic word thing ‘public meeting’.
 A good candidate for the moot marker involved is the artificial mound near the fort known as Chapel Hill, at NY7937868338, which is exceptionally large for Northumberland.
 Pliny wrote that Borkum was ‘called by us Fabaria from the multitude of fruits of the earth willingly produced’, which might refer to some precursor of the Frisian Yellow Forest Bean described on the Internet as growing well in wet, northern climates.

 You may copy this text freely, provided you acknowledge its source as www.romaneranames.uk, recognise that it is liable to human error, and try to offer suggestions for improvement.